meselgroth/Starcraft2Bot/docs/websockets.md

 # Websockets (general)
 To control Sc2, Blizzard have built an API using gRPC over Websockets.
-Let's get comfortable with Websockets first.
+Let's get comfortable with Websockets first, building a dummy project, separate from the StarCraft bot.
+[Full repo here.](https://github.com/meselgroth/websockets-sandbox)

 Websockets is a communication protocol between 2 programs, one with an IP address or url called the server, the other the client that initiates the connection.